Real-FrostyFoxTeals/Harmony-Framework-Deluxe/README.md

-# Harmony Framework Plus
+# Harmony Framework Deluxe

 # NOTICE!!
-This build is beta at the moment, you can make a fangame in this all of essential features are done, use it at your own risk.
-[Current version: 0.9 - Stable]
+This is a work in progress, and is (probably) being actively worked on.
+There might be bugs and unfinished things, so please be mindful of that.

 # What is this?
-  Accurate and stable Sonic framework for GameMaker Studio 2 that's simple to use.
+  A fork of [Harmony Framework](https://github.com/DarkD04/Harmony-Framework/tree/dev_chopp_branch) made by the community that adds a bunch of extra stuff and improvements.

 # Documentation and support
-  PDF of function sheet is currently being worked on
-  #
   [Support server for Harmony Framework](https://discord.gg/FH4pHSEv3n).
 Support will not be given to Sonic.EXE or any creepypasta games!